domwrap/ReTyPe/README.md

 A [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation) (RPA) and UI improvement suite written in AutoHotKey to improve the RTP|One user experience.

+#### Disclaimer

+The ReTyPe package and this guide are provided as-is with limited testing (beyond what worked for us), and no support or warranty.
+This document is a _guide_ and not comprehensive instructions: you will need initiative and basic Windows file-management knowledge to get it working.
+If this guide doesn't get you there, some added curiosity, tenacity, and experimentation to figure some config stuff out may be required.
+You _should not_ need to modify any actual code (`.ahk` files, unless you _want_ to), only some file-structure and config-file tweaks.

 #### Origins

 [RTP|One](http://www.activenetwork.com/solutions/rtp-one) by [Active Network](http://www.activenetwork.com/) is "_Ski & Attractions Management Software_".
 Whilst the software is undoubtedly extensive and powerful, not much focus was put on UI or Ux, and I found it incredibly frustrating to work with.
 Furthermore, the particular way in which RTP had been configured for my place of work meant there was large amounts of monotonous repetitive tasks.